Mjz86/c_colon/mcc.md

   dependency graph building:

-   for each part of the system,  we have a node in a dependancy graph ,
+   for each part of the system,  we have a node in a dependency graph ,

-   we start from parts where theres  no dependancy and propagate to the nodes where the dependancies are resolved,
+   we start from parts where theres  no dependency and propagate to the nodes where the dependancies are resolved,

-   each time a template's full non template/specialized dependancies are resolved,  it  tries to resolve the rest via constexpr execution,
+   each time a template's full non template/specialized dependancies are resolved,  it  tries to resolve the rest via `constexpr` execution,

    this is repeated till we either reach max evaluation step or we resolve all identifiers to move to the next step.